ECMAScript rewrite of owobot11, a Minecraft bot for the Kaboom server and clones

 6. (Optional) If you plan to use a database with the bot, set dbEnabled in settings.js to true and fill in the appropriate fields.
 Currently, MySQL and MariaDB are supported, with more to come.

 7. Run ./launch.sh (macOS, Linux, FreeBSD) or ./launch.cmd (Windows).
 This will start a bot launcher, which will restart the bot when the process closes.
-Alternatively, you can run node index.js to start the bot only once (it will still rejoin when kicked).
-If it displays an error saying node is not a command, please make sure Node.js is on your PATH.
+Alternatively, you can run npx tsx index.ts to start the bot only once (it will still rejoin when kicked).
+If it displays an error saying npx is not a command, please make sure Node.js is on your PATH.

 License

+Copyright © 2020-2025 7cc5c4f330d47060.
 This project is free software licensed under the GNU Affero General Public License, version 3 or later.
-Using, modifying, and/or distributing this code is allowed, even for commercial purposes.
-If you make any changes to the bot and host an instance with those changes, you must make your changes free as well, and release the source for your version.
+Using, modifying, and distributing this code is allowed, even for commercial purposes.
+If you make any copies of this software, you must link back to this repository.
+If you make any changes to the bot, you must make your changes free as well.
 See the License file for the full terms and conditions.